omkarprabhu-98/go-ipfs-mapreduce/README.md

 This acts as a standalone library.
 So only [IPFS](https://github.com/ipfs/go-ipfs) nodes using this library to register services will be able to communicate to each other to perform MapReduce.

 In the future the plan it to have this part of the daemon so all IPFS nodes have this protocol and we can do p2p map reduce at a much larger scale.
+Because IPFS slits a file added to it into 256 KB blocks, we can independently process them.

 Every Peer (a IPFS node) registers the map & reduce [gorpc](https://github.com/libp2p/go-libp2p-gorpc) services using the library.
 This sets the required stream handlers for the [libp2p](https://github.com/libp2p/go-libp2p) protocol "/ipfs/mapreduce".